Increasing stability of the continuation for general elliptic equations of second order: Conclusion

 It was (numerically) observed, that use of only low frequency zone can produce a stable solution of the inverse problem, where one looks for a speed of the propagation from all possible boundary measurements.
+As above this low frequency zone grows with the wave number.
+Currently, there are no analytic proofs of it.
 One can look at the linearized problem: find $f$ (supported in $\Omega\subset \mathbb R^3$) from

 given for $x,z\in \Gamma \subset \partial \Omega$.
-The closest analytic results on improving stability are obtained in \cite{I4}, cite{IW} for the Schr\"odinger potential.
+The closest analytic results on improving stability are obtained in \cite{I4}, \cite{IW} for the Schr\"odinger potential and in \cite{ILW} for the attenuation and conductivity coefficients.
+The analytic results in \cite{ILW} suggest a possibility of better resolution in the electrical impedance tomography when using the data from electromagnetic waves of higher frequencies.

 {\bf Aknowledgement}